 The assessment is in two parts: a 2000 word (max) degree essay and a multiple choice exam.
 The degree essay has a choice of titles, and details on the preparation and submission of the course essay are given at the start of the course.
-The course exam consists entirely of multiple choice questions that will assess your understanding of the material across the whole course content ¿ this includes material covered in the tutorials and practicals, as well as in lectures and in their associated reading.
+The exam consists entirely of multiple choice questions that will assess your understanding of the material across the whole course content ┐ this includes material covered in the tutorials and practical┐s, as well as in lectures and in the relevant associated reading.
 There will be 50 questions in the exam with a choice from five options for each question.
 Each correct answer will gain two marks; there will be no marks deducted for incorrect answers.

 ||Hours & Minutes

 On completion of this course, the student will be able to: